histeriks/hardening-cabbage/README.md

-# CARBONARA
+# CABBAGE
 # savagely butchered from jshielder by yours trully!
 # goal: hardening of Ubuntu 18.04 achieving CIS regulatory compliance without having to move a finger!

-Carbonara not because diamonds are the hardest crap in whole damn universe...
-Carbonara because it resembles spaghetti.
-Trashy food made from carbonized bacon, spaghetti and powdered eggs...

-Also, it's finished in 5, same as above-mentioned specialty...

-To use, log in into your VPS as root, and type:
+To use Cabbage, log in into your VPS as root, and type:

 git clone https://github.com/histeriks/hardening.git